obscuritylabs/PythonFundamentals/05_python3_variables/slides/05_01_python_variable_memory.md

 - Based on variable type the Python interpreter allocates memory
 - Declaration happens automatically when you assign a value to the variable
 - This can easily be changed on the fly, expanded or shrunk
-- This is the beauty of an object oriented non-statically typed language.
+- This is the beauty of an object-oriented non-statically typed language.

 ---
 # Python Variable Memory Cont.